Contact Cashier's Office

 - Other New York State issued identification, provided that it includes an issue date and your legal resident address, subject to approval.

 2. Non-sponsor County Resident - Provide a Certificate of Residency from another county in New York State.
 The Certificate of Residency is a form issued to the student by the county in which they reside verifying their place of residence.
-To qualify for a Certificate of Residency, students must have lived in New York State for the past 12 months.
-Residency is verified by the county in which they have lived for the six months prior to attending college.
-If they have lived in more than one NY State county during those six months, verification from each county will be required.
+To qualify for a Certificate of Residency, students must have lived in New York State for the past twelve (12) months.
+Residency is verified by the county in which they have lived for the six (6) months prior to attending college.
+If they have lived in more than one NY State county during those six (6) months, verification from each county will be required.

 3. Foreign Students - Permanent resident cards must be dated one year prior to the start date of the term in which the student wishes to register in order to be considered for eligible resident tuition.
+You must also qualify under #1 or #2 above.

 Students on F(student), B(visitor), J(exchange), C, D, H2, H3, M, o2, P, Q, R, or TN visas are not eligible for resident rate of tuition.